Csantos07/Agile-Rails-6-Follow-Along/README.md

 I also want to hone in my methodology and process.
 How do I stay organized.
 How do I document my progress, dependencies, code, etc.

+# Iteration I1 - J2
+## 1.20.23
+### In this Commit:
+- I got lazy with the breaking up of each block.
+I may stay in this branch to finish.
+- I can always go back a redo from I1
+- Action Mailer Working
+- Iteration J is all about authentication

+---
 # Iteration H1: Adding Fields Dynamically To A Form

 ## 1.18.23 (12:38 PM)